-See also: Chairing meetings

-See also: Voting
+See also: Democratic member control / Governance / Management See also: Member rights and responsibilities See also: Chairing meetings See also: Voting

 Membership

 Members must be age 16 and over.
 They must apply for membership, attend an information Session, and be approved by the Board of Directors.
 All members must sign an Occupancy Agreement.